WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Remove ARGS.*.TEXT and READLN.*.TEXT when doing temp_to_perm_uninstall.
   * Fixed ADD_STORE_ITEM and REMOVE_STORE_ITEM invalidating STO files under
     BG1.
+  * Can now specify header ID and header type when using ITEM_EFFECT_TO_SPELL.

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.